 - A. The Board directs the Executive Director to coordinate the preparation of quarterly reports of the investment performance of the Investment Plan by the Board's independent performance evaluation consultant. - B. The following formal periodic reports to the Board shall be the responsibility of the Executive Director: an annual investment report, an annual financial report and a monthly performance report.

 XV.
 IMPLEMENTATION SCHEDULE

-This IPS is effective upon approval of the Board.
+This IPS shall be effective upon approval by the Trustees.